-- 10. The fragility of the highway network is evidenced by the effects of the harsh winters, with a 3-fold increase in reported potholes.
+- 10. The fragility of the highway network is evidenced by the effects of the harsh winters, with a 3-fold increase in reported potholes, many of them hazardous and requiring urgent attention.
 Whilst the Council has received winter damage grant in excess of £5m in total, it is estimated that Oxfordshire's highway network has suffered over £12 million accelerated deterioration during the period.
-The number of registered claims relating to pothole and structural defects has also increased.
-In addition, £3.5 million of damage was caused by drought and heat in both 2004 and 2006 respectively. - 11.
+The number of registered claims relating to pothole and structural defects has also increased significantly. - 11.
+In addition, £3.5 million of damage was caused by drought and heat in both 2004 and 2006 respectively. - 12.
 The Council is currently developing defect threshold criteria for the County's roads that will be used to produce more accurate year by year measures of local network condition.
 These will also enable defective areas to be identified with greater accuracy for more efficient targeting of treatments.
 The local indicators will be produced annually along with the national indicators.